The Constitution of Engineering Student Council

 - Each organization working with ESC shall send one delegate from their executive board to represent their respective organization.
 The chosen member is responsible for all information presented, votes conducted, and polls taken.

-- Finance Body
+Section IV: Finance Body

 - The Finance Body shall be lead by the Vice-President of Finance (VPF), who shall preside over all funding methods.